ACEnglish/adotto/variant_calling/README.md

 This file helps with batch job submission.

+For HPRC assemblies (in-progres), we downloaded the AGC file and extracted per-sample as needed

 # Step 1 - requirements

 Below is a list of tools/libraries used by the code.
 Setup your environment to have them all available